Education can be the key to earning more money, whether you want to use your skills to score a raise, or even start a whole new career!

 Long gone are the days you could improve your typing speed with an evening course or learn to plaster to take on a bit of extra work at the weekends with out forking out a shed load of cash.
 Even when taking the plunge and totally changing careers, there were many things to think about.
 Tuition fees, however, weren’t one of them.

-Few us of would turn down the chance of a higher salary at work and as the saying goes, ‘the more you learn the more you earn’.
+Few of us would turn down the chance of a higher salary at work and as the saying goes, ‘the more you learn the more you earn’.

 Every new skill learned improves your promotion prospects, and shows employers you’re valuable to them.